sarmad-ajmal/react-orgchart/README.md

 - Supports pan and zoom
 - Allows user to customize the internal structure for every node

+## Additional Features

+- Zoom in/out controls
+- Zoom in on double click

+## Update
+- disable zoom using touchpad
 ## Props

 <table>
   <thead>
     <tr>